-In the Environmental Studies Co-major (BA) program, you’ll build a strong foundation in environmental science, ethics, statistics, geography and culture, and sustainable development while exploring environmental challenges from multiple disciplinary perspectives.
-If you are passionate about a specialized field such as environmental communications, business sustainability, environmental publich health, biostatistics, environmental law or environmental engineering, the integration of your primary major with the environmental studies co-major will allow you to pursue that passion.
+In the Environmental Studies Co-Major (BA) program, you’ll build a strong foundation in environmental science, ethics, statistics, sustainable development, geography and culture while exploring environmental challenges from multiple disciplinary perspectives.
+If you are passionate about a specialized field such as environmental communications, business sustainability, environmental public health, biostatistics, environmental law or environmental engineering, the integration of your primary major with the environmental studies co-major will allow you to pursue that passion.

 Declaring this co-major as part of your program designates you with a double degree, giving you the benefit of graduating with two bachelor’s degrees—and a high level of professional versatility.
 Whatever your primary major may be, adding a broad, complementary background in environmental studies uniquely qualifies you for positions with federal, state and local environmental agencies, political action groups, NGOs, nonprofits, corporations, research organizations and product developers.